 Never miss that Jesus is the supreme example of how to live and act like men.
 God does not wish for his man to be driven by fear.
 Fear of man.
 Fear of the unknown.
 Fear of our identity.
 Fear of the mission.
 Fear of political leaders.
 Rather, God wants our hearts and minds centered on him regardless of what is to come.
 With God’s divine will at the center of our mind, we march courageously forward, acting like men of God.

 DO THIS: This week, we are focusing on the discipline of scripture.

 Your Call To Act (C.T.A.) today is:

-- Pray: with God for 3-5 minutes about the courage you need today.
+- Pray: for 3-5 minutes about the courage you need today.

-- Share: below, what you are praying for.
+- Share: below, the word or phrase you are focusing on today.